 This question is especially relevant to your children.
 A dentist can help you determine whether you or your children could have a nutritional inadequacy.
 Or maybe your baby is using a baby bottle that is affecting the growth of his or her teeth?
 What we put in our mouths can have a great effect on what happens to our mouths and our bodies.

 And there you have it: 6 questions to ask your dentist during your visit!
 When you go in for a dental appointment, make use of the time you have and the knowledge the dentist has.
 Ask the dentist about your family and how you and the dentist can team up to help them with their oral care.

 Here at Great Smiles Family Dentistry, we’re more than happy to help you and your family with any questions or concerns about oral health.
-Reach out to us at (419) 960-4490 to learn more about what we can do for you and yours, or to book an appointment with us.
+Call us at to learn more about what we can do for you and yours, or to book an appointment with us.
 We hope to hear from you soon!